fuzzballb/UdacityRFlearningProject1/README.md

 ## Training the agent with code provided by the course

 To start, and make sure the environment works, I have used the DQN_agent that came with the workspace solution for DQN networks.
-My first traning result took a while before eventually capping with an average score of around 15.x.
+My first training result took a while before eventually capping with an average score of around 15.x.

 ![alt text](https://github.com/fuzzballb/UdacityRFlearningProject1/blob/master/images/Eps_decay_0_995.PNG "Training with default epsilon decay")

-I figured that it didn't explore the random paths engough, because the Eps_decay was quite high, at 0.995.
-Meaning that the amound of randomness over time deminished quite fast, making the agent stick to what it already knows
+I figured that it didn't explore the random paths enough, because the Eps_decay was quite high, at 0.995.
+Meaning that the amound of randomness over time diminished quite fast, making the agent stick to what it already knows

-After changing the Eps_decay to 0.905 the initial "Average score" whent up a lot faster, and almost reached 16.5 within 1300 episodes
+After changing the Eps_decay to 0.905 the initial "Average score" went up a lot faster, and almost reached 16.5 within 1300 episodes

 ```
 Start (eps_decay=0.905)